Code-Institute-Submissions/Cy-2-30-PP2_TicTacToe/README.md

 ## Introductions

 Welcome to my second project.
-The project is to showcase I have learned so far with **HTML** , **CSS** and **JavaScript** programming languages.
+The project is to showcase what I have learned so far with **HTML** , **CSS** and **JavaScript** programming languages.
 Is to apply everything learned into pratical live project.
 For this project I chose to create a **Tic Tac Toe** game.
-Something so simple and yet many enyoy playing, to detress!
+Something so simple and yet many enyoy playing, to distress!
 The logo above I wanted it to represent all the color combination of the website.
 And as the game is about **X** and **O**, I thought it would be fitting to create the logo that best represents the game.
-I saw it fit to display JavaScript functions I have learned so far.
-I wanted to create something fun and enjoyable for a destressor, while applying my skills
+I saw it fit to display JavaScript functions I have learned so far using this game.
+I wanted to create something fun and enjoyable for a distressor, while applying my skills

 ![Website look]()
 [Github](https:)